 Muhlenberg College is committed to the concept of academic freedom and to a policy that will contribute to the dignity, productivity, and well-being of the academic community.
-Its appointments and promotions will be guided by the teaching performance and scholarship of faculty members, their willingness to share in service responsibilities, and their commitment to the College and its purposes.
+Its appointments and promotions will be guided by the teaching performance and scholarship of faculty members, their willingness to share in the overall responsibilities of the College, and their commitment to the College and its purposes.

-Per its Mission Statement, "Muhlenberg College aims to develop independent critical thinkers who are intellectually agile, characterized by a zest for reasoned and civil debate, committed to understanding the diversity of the human experience, able to express ideas with clarity and grace, committed to life-long learning, equipped with ethical and civic values, and prepared for lives of leadership and service.
-The College is committed to providing an intellectually rigorous undergraduate education within the context of an inclusive and diverse campus; we strongly believe that diversity is essential to learning and to our success as a pluralistic community."
+Muhlenberg College aims to develop independent critical thinkers who are intellectually agile, characterized by a zest for reasoned and civil debate, knowledgeable about the achievements and traditions of diverse civilizations and cultures, able to express ideas with clarity and grace, committed to life-long learning, equipped with ethical and civic values, and prepared for lives of leadership and service.

 Consistent with these objectives, excellence in teaching is foremost among the criteria used to evaluate members of the faculty.
 Other criteria are, in part, evaluated by examining the influence they have on teaching performance.
 Certainly the quality of teaching is often enhanced by faculty scholarship and research.
-Likewise, a framework and climate for excellent teaching requires that faculty members maintain effective contact with students beyond that occurring in the classroom and active participation in the governance of the College and their academic departments.
+Likewise, a framework and climate for excellent teaching requires that faculty maintain effective contact with students beyond that occurring in the classroom and active participation in the governance of the College and his or her academic department.

-The three criteria for evaluation, teaching, scholarship, and service to the college, will be considered within the broader context of the mission of the College.
+The three categories for evaluation, teaching, scholarship and service to the College will be considered within the broader context of the mission of the College.
 Each faculty member is expected to exhibit values consistent with the traditions of Muhlenberg College as a church-related, liberal arts institution.
 This does not mean a uniform subscription to any particular belief, pattern of worship, or lifestyle.
 It does mean a respect for persons who differ, a readiness to engage open-mindedly in a corporate search for truth, and attentiveness to the role of values in the educational task.
 The professional behavior of each faculty member should evidence a demonstrated concern for the growth of students as whole persons, as moral and spiritual as well as intellectual beings.

-The following criteria are used in evaluating the abilities of faculty members, particularly for the purpose of making decisions concerning reappointment, tenure, promotion, and compensation.
+The following criteria are used in evaluating the abilities of faculty members, particularly for the purpose of making decisions concerning reappointment, tenure, promotion and compensation.